Everything About The National Flower Of India - Lotus

-- As lotus flowers have the ability to remove polluting compounds and heavy metals from wastewater, these flowers are efficiently used for wastewater treatment.
+- As lotus flowers can remove polluting compounds and heavy metals from wastewater, these flowers are efficiently used for wastewater treatment.

-- These flowers are also ideal for use in protein bioengineering processes because they contain thermal-stable proteins characterized by seed longevity used for cell protection and repair under stress.
+- These flowers are also ideal for protein bioengineering because they contain thermal-stable proteins characterised by seed longevity used for cell protection and repair under stress.

 - Lotus rhizomes, leaves, seeds and flowers are used in folk medicines, Ayurveda, Chinese traditional and oriental medicine.

-- Lotus leaves are used for treating hematemesis, epistaxis, and hematuria, while flowers are used for treating diarrhea, cholera, fever, and hyperdipsia.
+- Lotus leaves are used for treating hematemesis, epistaxis, and hematuria, while flowers are used for treating diarrhoea, cholera, fever, and hyperdipsia.

 Amazing Facts About Lotus Flower

-Here are some unique as well as common facts about the lotus flower that is also the national flower of India.
+Here are some unique and common facts about the lotus flower, which is also the national flower of India.

 - Though a lotus flower is only approximately 49 inches in height, the flower can spread as long as 10 feet horizontally in water.

-- Believe it or not, but the seeds of a Lotus flower have an ability to germinate even after 1300 years of dormancy.
+- Believe it or not, the seeds of a Lotus flower can germinate even after 1300 years of dormancy.

 - This beautiful flower blooms only in the morning and closes at night.